zeopix/uikit/docs/components/slideshow.md

 ## Viewport height

-Adding the `uk-height-viewport` attribute from the [Utility component](utility.md) to the list of slideshow items will stretch the height to fill the whole viewport.
+Adding the `uk-height-viewport` attribute from the [Height component](height.md#viewport-height) to the list of slideshow items will stretch the height to fill the whole viewport.
 You can set the `min-height` option to define a minimum height.

 ```html
 <div uk-slideshow>